This piece was updated on Nov. 3 to include CDC’s formal recommendation of the Pfizer-BioNTech’s COVID-19 vaccine for children aged 5 through 11.

 “Could you eradicate COVID without vaccinating children?
 I think it would be really hard until we vaccinate kids,” says Dr. Kawsar Talaat, an assistant professor in the department of international health at Johns Hopkins Bloomberg School of Public Health, whose research focuses on early-stage vaccine trials.

-Because COVID-19 does not pose as great a risk to children based on available data so far, the potential benefits of a vaccine have to far outweigh its potential risks, such as severe reactions.
+Because COVID-19 does not appear to pose as great a risk to children based on available data so far, the potential benefits of a vaccine have to far outweigh its potential risks, such as severe reactions, experts say.

 “So the issue becomes, do we want even more safety data for COVID vaccines in children than we need in adults and is there the same level of emergency?” says Dr. H. Cody Meissner, chief of the division of pediatric infectious disease at Tufts Children’s Hospital and a professor of pediatrics at Tufts University School of Medicine, who’s a member of the Advisory Committee on Immunization Practices and a previous chair of the National Vaccine Injury Compensation Program.
 “And I think different people will answer that in different ways.”